Compliance Watch:

 • Rework, such as redoing a project or correcting mistakes.

 It is illegal in Florida for employers to request their employees to engage in off-the-clock work.
-This violates federal wage and hour laws like the FLSA, which governs overtime and other employment regulations in Florida.
+This violates federal wage and hour laws like the FLSA, which governs overtime rights and other employment regulations in Florida.
 It is a basic right for employees to be properly compensated for all work performed.

 What are common ways employers avoid paying overtime in Florida?

-To avoid exploitation, it is key for employees in Florida to understand the methods which allow employers to avoid properly compensating their workers.
+To avoid exploitation, it is key for employees in Florida to understand the methods that allow employers to avoid properly compensating their workers.
 Common strategies used to prevent employees from receiving overtime pay include:

 • Requiring employees to perform ‘off-the-clock’ work: This may involve prep tasks, responding to phone calls, or completing after-shift duties.
 However, assigning such tasks outside of regular work hours without compensation goes against the law.
 Employers are legally obligated to record all tasks performed by employees and compensate them appropriately.

 • Averaging hours worked: This practice is particularly common for those on bi-weekly or bi-monthly pay schedules.
 For example, if an employee worked 52 hours one week, the employer could only schedule the employee for 25 hours of work the next week.
 The employee should be entitled to 12 hours of overtime pay from the first week.
 However, by averaging hours, the employer could ensure that instead, it appears that the employee has worked two 40-hour weeks within that pay period.
-Consequently, the employer avoids paying overtime and the employee does not receive fair compensation.
+Consequently, the employer avoids paying overtime, and the employee does not receive fair compensation.

 • Providing comp time: Employers may grant time off to employees to prevent them from working hours that would qualify as overtime work.
 For example, employers might let employees take Friday off work if they completed a double shift on Wednesday so that their weekly hours will not exceed the 40-hour regular pay limit.